-Hashimoto's disease is an autoimmune disorder in which your immune system attacks your thyroid.
-The inflammation and damage which hashimotos disease can cause can often result in hypothyroidism (underactive thyroid); a condition in which your thyroid gland doesn't produce enough of certain crucial hormones .
+Hashimoto's disease (also referred to as Hashimoto's thyroiditis or chronic lymphocytic thyroiditis) is an autoimmune disorder in which your immune system attacks your thyroid.
+This ultimately results in a decline in hormone production which can cause hypothyroidism (underactive thyroid); a condition in which your thyroid gland doesn't produce enough of certain crucial hormones .

-As one of the most common cause of hypothyroidism in the United States, affecting about 5 out of every 100 people, it's important to know what there is to know about this disease.
+Although it's most common in women, it can affect pretty much anyone.
+In fact, it's one of the most common causes of hypothyroidism in the United States, affecting about 5 out of every 100 people.
+Here's everything you need to know.

 Hashimoto's disease typically progresses over a long period of time and more often than not, may show little to no noticeable symptoms .
-As the disease progresses, it's common for the thyroid to become noticeably larger - resulting in the front of the neck to look swollen.
+As the disease progresses, however, it's common for the thyroid to become noticeably larger - resulting in the front of the neck looking swollen.

 If symptoms do occur, they are mainly ones associated with hypothyroidism, these include: